Francisco Javier de Balmis

 Francisco Javier de Balmis (2 December 1753 – 12 February 1819) was a Spanish physician best known for leading an 1803 expedition to Spanish America and the Philippines to vaccinate populations against smallpox.
-His expedition is considered the first international vaccination campaign in history and one of the most important events in the history of medicine.
+His expedition was the first international vaccination campaign in history and one of the most important events in the history of medicine.
 It inspired recent vaccination efforts such as that of Carlos Canseco, president of Rotary International, to start the worldwide program PolioPlus to eradicate polio.

 Biography

 Education and military career

 Francisco Javier de Balmis was born in Alicante on 2 December 1753 and was baptized three days later at the Basilica of Santa Maria.
 His parents were Antonio Balmis, a barber surgeon of French origin and Luisa Berenguer.
 He followed the family tradition and at age 17 began studying at the military hospital of Alicante, where he stayed for five years.

 In 1775, he enlisted in the Spanish Navy and joined an expedition under the command of Alejandro O'Reilly which aimed to put an end to the incursions of the Barbary pirates in the Spanish Levante.

 Two years later he passed his examination and in 1778 obtained the authorization to perform surgery in Valencia.
 Due to the siege of Gibraltar, he joined the corps of military surgeons as assistant second surgeon.
 By 8 April 1781 he had attained the rank of surgeon and joined the regiment at Zamora.
 As part of this regiment he went to America in the expedition of the Marquess of Socorro.
 From the Venezuelan port of La Guaira, he embarked for Havana, then for Veracruz, and was the director of the hospital of Xalapa for three months.
 In 1786 he was appointed surgeon-major of the military hospital of San Juan de Dios in Mexico City, then the capital of New Spain.
 After the merger of this hospital with that of San Andres in 1790, Balmis become director of venereal disease ward.
 In recognition of his work he was admitted to the Real Academia Médica Matritense (the predecessor to the Royal Academy of Medicine) and received his Bachelor of Arts from the University of Mexico.

 Balmis died in Madrid in 1819.